 1 Important Information about who we are

-This website and our app are owned and operated by Elbi Digital (The Operator), who is also the Data Controller.
+This website and our other products are owned and operated by Elbi Digital (The Operator), who is also the Data Controller.

 Elbi Digital is a limited company registered (registered in England No 09146300) and a company limited by guarantee.